Project: Nokor Khmer

 As we had identified that Langkasuka was to become later Sri Dharmaraja, it must to include the lower part of the Menam Valley.
 Pan-pan was then no other than Lavo.

-Looking closely, the inscriptions of the old Mon Language that were dated from the Dvaravati era used the same scripture in Khmer inscription of Han-chey that was known as the ancient Khmer scripture.
-On the other hand, we had argued that the old Mon Language was in fact a derivative of the Kamara (Kun-lun) language under the influence of the Kamboj legacy, another ancestor of both the modern Khmer and Mon cultures (Prehistory: The Hoabinhian Culture: The Language Factor).
+Looking closely, the inscriptions of the old Mon Language that were dated from the Dvaravati era used the same scripture in Khmer inscription of Han-Chey that was known as the ancient Khmer scripture.
+On the other hand, we had argued that the old Mon Language was in fact a derivative of the Kamara (Kun-Lun) language under the influence of the Kamboj legacy, another prescursor of both the modern Khmer and Mon cultures (Prehistory: The Hoabinhian Culture: The Language Factor).

 - The Drying of Cambodia

-It was actually an earth crust' s movement that elevated the drowned Southeast Asian Tectonic plate into its current position.
+It was actually an earth crust's movement that elevated the drowned Southeast Asian Tectonic plate into its current position.
 The eruption of Crakatoa, on the other hand, was the effect of the same event.
 This finding led us to believe that the flooding of Southeast might have been due to a similar cause.
-Some kind of Catastrophic event might happened that lowered the Southeast Asian tectonic plate to below the sea level.
+Some kind of catastrophic event might happen that lowered the Southeast Asian tectonic plate to below the sea level.

 - Cho-pa as Champapura or Java

-Etymologically Cho-pa was a Chinese reference to Champapura.
-During the specific time that the Tang Dynasty ruled over China, Cho-pa was referring specifically to Java.
-It was happening during the time that the Cham court, driven out of Pery-Nokor by the coalition of Water Chenla and the new Khmer courts, took refuge at central Java, along with the Land Chenla court (Dvaravati: The rise of the Javanese Empire: The Ho-ling Kingdom of Java).
+Etymologically Cho-Po was a Chinese reference to Champapura.
+During the specific time that the Tang Dynasty ruled over China, Cho-Po was referring specifically to Java.
+It was happening during the time that the Cham court, driven out of Pery-Nokor by the coalition of Water Chenla and the new Khmer courts, took refuge at central Java, along with the Land Chenla court (Dvaravati: The rise of the Javanese Empire: The Ho-Ling Kingdom of Java).

 - The Three Gog Kingdoms